ga-curriculum/github-collaboration/collaborator-method-merging/README.md

 > 🧠 Use this information to help you review a pull request and identify the changes it will make to the base branch.
 >
-> If something needs to be fixed, you should communicate that with the person who made the pull request so that they can fix the issue before you merge the changes into the base branch.
+> If something needs to be fixed, you should communicate that with the person who made the pull request so that they can resolve the issue before you merge the changes into the base branch.
 They'll work in the same feature branch to make the necessary updates, then push to the remote repo when the fixes are in place - the pull request will automatically update.

 Let's talk about the actions you can take: